weikleda/cs456s23/lab2/lab_2_description.md

 ## Write Verilog for the one-bit (2-1) multiplexor
 1. Write structural verilog for the one bit full adder.
 Name this module `mux_2_1` and saved to `lab_2`.
-2. Create the schematic and verify it is the correct circuit.
-Recall `RTL analysis` -> Open Elaborated Design
+2. Create the 'schematic' and verify it is the correct circuit.
+Recall `RTL analysis` -> 'Open Elaborated Design'
 3. Edit your verilog if necessary.
 4. Once your verilog and circuit are correct get screen captures for your report.
 5. Using the procedures learned in a prior lab, force values to create a timing diagram that demonstrates the circuit is functioning correctly.
 Note there are 8 different possible input patters because there are three inputs.
 You only need to show the results for when the two inputs, `d1` and `d0`, are different.